frias4/ribbon-graph-polynomials/README.md

 which has a vertex of degree $4$ on each edge of $G$.
 We connect the vertices of $G_{m}$ with arcs running parallel to the face boundaries of $G$ in $F$ to obtain the edges of $G_m$.
 We show in Figure 4 the construction of the medial graph $G_{m}$ for the graph $G$ embedded in a torus from Figure 2.
 An important property of a medial graph is that its complementary regions in the surface $F$ can be coloured in a checker-board fashion (see Figure 4).

 As in the case of classical polynomials invariants in knto theory, every vertex of the medial graph $G_m$ admits three possible smoothing states: crossing state, white smoothing (connecting the two white regions concerning  the vertex) and black smoothing.
-A \emph{Penrose state} of $G_m$ is a ribbon graph obtained after smoothing each vertex of $G_m$ as a white smoothing or a crossing state.
+A *Penrose state* of $G_m$ is a ribbon graph obtained after smoothing each vertex of $G_m$ as a white smoothing or a crossing state.
 Then, if $G$ has $n$ edges, its medial graph $G_m$ admits $2^{n}$ Penrose states.
 The Penrose polynomial of graph $G$ is defined by:

 **Definition.**  Given a cellularly embedded graph $G$  in a closed surface $F$, with medial graph $G_{m}$, the *Penrose polynomial* of $G$,